datopian/playbook/ops/README.md

 Wait for them to get setup on Systems then:

-**7. Add them to teams**:
+**7. Add them to teams**
 * Trello: add to Org team
 * G Chat: add to relevant channels (if applicable)
 * Gitter: add to relevant channels (if applicable)
 * Github: add as a member of the org, add to relevant teams (Add user to our GitHub organisation and the ‘Everyone’ team)(if applicable)
 * Gitlab: add as a member of the org, add to relevant teams
 * G Suite / Drive: add them to relevant team drives and google groups by adding them to Service team.

 ### Welcome Email